arontommi/smallerbams/Readme.md

 additional objects are for the writer to improve software documentasion as well as use click to manage inputs

+for simple regions in single patient it is possible to give parameters

+paramenters

+    -- inputfile : a bam file
+    -- region : region, example : 1:1500-3000 important note, make sure to know if you are supposed to use Chr in front or not
+    -- outputfile : a subsetted bamfile

-it is possible to run multiple files by using a simple headerless csv
+it it is also possible to run multiple files by using a simple headerless csv

 ##### example of csv :